Communist-controlled China (1927–1949): Legal system

+Healthcare

+The CCP-controlled areas lacked access to Western-style medical resources.
+To improve health care, the CCP promoted the integration of traditional Chinese medicine with Western medical science.
+In Yan'an, mass campaigns sought to "scientize Chinese medicine" and "make Western medicine Chinese."
+As part of the mobilization effort, the CCP had state doctors lead the "scientizing" process and gave high political status and public honors to some local practitioners of traditional Chinese medicine.

 Military

 Intelligence

 The CCP seemed to have been doomed under the crushing blows of the Nationalists.
 However, Zhou Enlai had previously achieved a brilliant intelligence success by planting more than a dozen moles in Chiang Kai-shek's inner circle, including at the general headquarters for the nationalist forces at Nanchang.
 Surprisingly, the most important of the agents, Mo Xiong, was actually never a communist, but his contribution eventually saved the CCP and the Chinese Red Army.

 Under the recommendation of Chiang Kai-shek's secretary-general Yang Yongtai, who was unaware of Mo's communist activities, Mo Xiong steadily excelled in Chiang Kai-shek's regime, eventually becoming an important member within Chiang Kai-shek's general headquarters in the early 1930s.
 In January 1934, Chiang Kai-shek named him as the administrator and commander-in-chief of the Fourth Special District in northern Jiangxi.
 Mo used his position to plant more than a dozen communist agents within Chiang's general headquarters, including Liu Yafo (劉亞佛), the communist who first introduced to the CCP, Xiang Yunian his communist handler, whom he hired as his secretary, and Lu Zhiying, the communist agent who was the acting head of the spy ring, which was directly under the command of Zhou Enlai.